Any exhibition, demonstration or performance of hypnotism (as defined by the Hypnotism Act 1952) on any person requires

 People who volunteer to be hypnotised must be 18 or over and they can refuse at any point to continue taking part in the performance.

 If you have cause for complaint in relation to a performance of hypnotism, please raise this with the performer or the venue.
-This can be in person or in writing and you are recommended to keep copies of any correspondence.
+This can be in person or in writing and you are advised to keep copies of this.
 If that does not work, and you are located in the UK, Citizens Advice Bureau can give advice.
 From outside the UK, contact the UK European Consumer Centre.

 Or, you can contact us.